 - Dalmatians are rambunctious dogs who require an abundance of exercise.

-- Prone to destructive behaviors if their excess energy isn't spent.
+- Prone to destructive behaviors like chewing dog beds if their excess energy isn't spent.

 - Can be strong-willed and need firm, consistent training to set boundaries.